Time Value of Money: A Beginner’s Guide

 Present value of a series of payments

-In this time value of money problem we know that the payment PMT is $2500 per month, the total number of periods N is 20 years, and the rate I is 8% per year.
-The rate and the total number of periods is consistent as annual figures at first glance.
+The rate and the total number of periods are consistent as annual figures at first glance.
 However, we also have monthly payments.
 So, we have to convert our annual number of periods (20 years) to 240 months, and also convert our annual rate of 8% to a monthly rate of .667.
-Now we can now easily solve for the present value PV.
+Now we can now easily solve for the present value PV, which is 298,885.73.

 Amount needed to amortize a present value

-In this problem, we are given the total number of periods N of 30 years, a present value PV of $300,000, an annual interest rate I of 4.5% compounded monthly, and because this is a loan amortized over 30 years, it is implied that the future value FV is $0.
 After a quick check, it appears that the number of periods and the rate are actually expressed in different compounding periods, which of course presents a conflict.
-To resolve this, let’s adjust the n and i components so they are both expressed monthly.
+To resolve this, let’s adjust the N and I components so they are both expressed monthly.
 Using the formulas above, we can convert the total number of compounding periods to 30 x 12, or 360 months and the rate to 4.5% / 12, or 0.375% per month.
-Now we have our 4 known components and can easily solve for the present value.
+Now we have our 4 known components and can easily solve for the present value, which is 1,520.06.

 Time Value of Money Solutions Worksheet